 In the normal course of its operating activity the Group from time-to-time enters into financial guarantee contracts with banks.
 Under these contracts banks provide guarantees in favour of the Group's suppliers and the Group may be required to pay under those contracts only if it fails to make timely payments to its suppliers.
-As at 31 December 2016 the Group entered into such guarantee contracts for the total amount of 2 042 (2015: 3 660).
-The Group has not pledged any assets (2015: none) as collateral under these guarantee contracts.
+As at 31 December 2017 the Group entered into such guarantee contracts for the total amount of 4 734 (as at 31 December 2016: 2 042).
+During the years ended 31 December 2017 and 2016 the Group has not pledged any assets as collateral under these guarantee contracts.

-30. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES
+31. FINANCIAL RISK MANAGEMENT OBJECTIVES AND POLICIES